genlin/CSS-content/manage admin roles.md

-# How to add or change Azure co-Administrator, Service Administrator and Account administrator
+# How to add or change Azure C-Administrator, Service Administrator and Account Administrator

 ## Summary
 This topic help you with the following task:

 * Understand the different between the three administrator roles
-* Add a co-administrator for an subscription
+* Add a Co-Administrator for an subscription
 * Change Service Administrator for a subscription
 * Change the Account Administrator (transfer ownership of the Azure account to another account)